interferences-at/encreslumieres/OSC.md

 `/scale/factor, if`

 Arguments:
-* Argument 1: spray identifier
+* Argument 1: painter identifier
 * Argument 2: factor

 Description:
-Sets the scale factor (within the range [0,1]) for a spray can.
+Sets the scale factor (within the range [0,1]) for a painter.
 The default is 1.0
 A scale factor of 1.0 means that we use the full sketch area.
 A scale factor of 0.1 means that we can only paint in 1/10 of the sketch area.